charlesbrandt/public/system/linux/upgrade.md

 Especially for advanced features like an encrypted drive -- sometimes it's challenging to choose the right configuration.

-However, it's worth making a few good choices now.
+However, it's worth making a few good intentional choices now.

 Some things I like to change